FctsFxns/trackthenews/README.md

 That configuration process will create the necessary files and walk you through setting up a Twitter bot for matching stories.
 After it is configured, you'll need to use a text editor to add the `matchwords` and RSS feeds to their respective files.

-Sample RSS feed and matchword files can be found in the project's GitHub repo.
-The RSS feed file is a JSON array of objects corresponding to each feed.
-Each object requires a `url` field, and should also have an `outlet` field.

-The next two fields are optional: if you know the feed uses redirect URLs, you may set `redirectLinks` to `true` and the script will attempt to follow those redirects to store and tweet canonical URLs; if the feed uses URLs that depend on query- or hash-strings to display correctly—basically, if the content relies on text in the URL bar after a `?` or `#`—you can set `delicateURLs` to `true` and the script will leave the URLs exactly as is.

 Once you've got everything set up, you can run the program without the `--config` flag to check for matching articles.

 ```bash